MrChico/blog/public/notes/ML/voice-generation.md

 # Generate a babling agent that captures human dialogue timing behavior
-Nyquist–Shannon sampling theorem

-A babbling agent is an entity that produces sounds akin to spoken human language.
-This could perhaps be achieved by creating a generative model condition on timing information.
+The preliminary goal of this research is to produce a babbling agent with human-like timing.
+A babbling is an entity that produces sounds akin to spoken human language.
+In human speech information is conveyed through the words spoken along with specific sounds produced but also in the timing implemented to organize the communication.
+This timing is a major factor in how natural we find any interaction.
+As a starting point this research focusing on the task of learning a generative speech model conditioned on timing information.
+The emphasis is not on the semantic meaning of words but on when utterances should be made.

+Previous work [Skantze, Roddy] trains models to predict a probability associated with whether the relevant speaker is speaking at an arbitrary interval in to the future (I need to rephrase this paragraph).
+In simple terms the goal is to, given a specific dataset containing spoken dialog with a ground truth of when a participant is speaking, train a model to predict this as accurately as possible.
+These models can then be used in a conversational system in order to maximize the natural timing of the system.

+(Here comes the argumentation of why this work is an update to the previous research) Interactivity.

-## Reality to Deep Learning: Audio
+## Baysian Prior: Reality to Deep Learning: Audio

+In my research I will try to always think about the research in the context of reality and experience.
+I will therefore outline how information in the real world gets translated through various measuring devices (eyes, ears, cameras, microphones, text, touch).
+In this research the focus is on auditory information and thus we have to think about what audio is, what type of data it becomes when digitized and what transformation we want our neural networks to perform.

+Audio/sounds are pressure waves in a medium that is encoded by our ears (eardrum, cochlea, ossicles) and perceived as sound.
+Imagine all the possible sounds there are, at the moment we could focus on the band of frequencies availble to human hearing (20Hz-20kHz).

-Imagine sounds from 8bit:
+Imagine the classic sound from 8bit music:
 <iframe width="320" height="270"
 src="https://www.youtube.com/embed/PnjB5OTn00g?list=PLE44EA8AF6F095EB3" frameborder="90"
 allow="autoplay; encrypted-media" allowfullscreen></iframe>